adambard/learnxinyminutes-docs/c.html.markdown

 #ifndef EXAMPLE_H /* if EXAMPLE_H is not yet defined. */
 #define EXAMPLE_H /* Define the macro EXAMPLE_H. */

-/* This is a less verbose non-standard alternative to the include guards just */ /* mentioned.
-While non-standard it avoids errors from the two header files   */ /* accidentally defining the same macro.
-Place it at the top of the header.   */
-#pragma once

 /* Other headers can be included in headers and therefore transitively */ /* included into files that include this header.                       */
 #include <string.h>